 - Schedule an appointment with a Center for Career Development staff member to discuss your career direction and experiential learning opportunities

-- Update resume on Optimal Resume and have it reviewed by a staff member
+- Update resume on Jobscan and have it reviewed by a staff member

 - Update and review your social media profiles